LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

 4. Click **Add Domain**.

     If you didn't import them, you can now add intents and entities to the domain.

-    If the domain's NLU provider is LivePerson's NLU v2 (not v1), you'll also need to [train the model](intent-builder-domains.html#train-a-liveperson-nlu-v2-domain).

 ### Train a LivePerson NLU v2 domain